DeusExMachinaTeam/EM-CommunityPatch/README_EN.md

 # Installation
 ## Quick install guide
 In general, there is nothing difficult about the installation of ComRem/Patch and its compatible mods.

+* Download the archive with the mod and ComMod mod manager, do not manually unpack the archive

 * Create a folder where the mod manager and its files will be stored.